iqea-ai/duckdb-snowflake/README.md

 ## Filter & Projection Pushdown

 The extension can optimize queries by pushing filters and column selections to Snowflake. **Pushdown is disabled by default** and must be explicitly enabled.

+> **Requires DuckDB 1.4.1 build of the Snowflake extension.** Earlier versions of the extension do not include the pushdown planner improvements referenced below.

 ### Enabling Pushdown